cositools/cosiflow/README.md

 docker compose up -d
 ```

-If you want to enter into the postgre docker container: docker-compose exec cosi_postgres bash
+If you want to enter into the postgre docker container: docker-compose exec postgres bash

-If you want to enter into the postgre docker container: docker-compose exec cosi_airflow bash
+If you want to enter into the postgre docker container: docker-compose exec airflow bash

 6) Connect to the web server using a browser